Ivan-Caballos/Ivan-Caballos.github.io/projects/photodiode-tia.md

 ---

+## Simulation vs Breadboard

+The simulation and breadboard results were consistent at the **behavioural level**.

+In simulation, the TIA showed the expected first-order current-to-voltage relationship, with output voltage increasing approximately in proportion to imposed photodiode current through the **100 kΩ feedback resistor**.

+In hardware, the **BPW34 + MCP6002** stage showed the same overall trend: as illumination increased, the output voltage increased accordingly.
+Although the breadboard measurements were obtained under practical optical test conditions rather than calibrated photodiode current injection, they confirmed the same fundamental system behaviour observed in simulation.

+Taken together, the results show that the photodiode and TIA stage operate as expected as a light-dependent analogue front end.
+The simulation validated the gain principle, while the breadboard confirmed real optical response in hardware.

+This comparison also highlighted an important practical point: while simulation is useful for checking the intended transimpedance behaviour, the real circuit introduces optical, geometric, and saturation effects that must be considered during hardware validation.

+---

 ## Engineering Takeaways

 - A basic **single-supply TIA** can be used to convert small photodiode current into a practical voltage signal